-The results of this study also show that SMEs that take advantage of networks and partner with various parties, such as suppliers and competitors, can leverage efforts to utilize resources to increase their ability to innovate.
-This result aligns with Lukovszki et al. (2021).
-Likewise, the government's assistance will increase SMEs' ability to develop innovation through the utilization of resources, as previously argued by Zhang and Xu (2019), Safari and Saleh (2020), and Chatzoudes et al. (2022).
-The whole effort will ultimately improve the performance of SMEs, not only in terms of turnover and sales but also productivity and profit.
-The implications of the study will be discussed next.
+The results of this study also show that SMEs take advantage of networks and partner with various parties.
+Suppliers and competitors can leverage efforts to utilize resources to increase their ability to innovate.
+This result aligns with that reported by Lukovszki et al. (2021).
+Likewise, government assistance will increase SMEs' ability to develop innovation through the utilization of resources, as previously argued by Zhang and Xu (2019), Safari and Saleh (2020), and Chatzoudes et al. (2022).
+The whole effort will ultimately improve the performance of SMEs, not only in terms of turnover and sales but also in terms of productivity and profit.
+The implications of this study are discussed next.